adamshephard/OMTscoring_inference/README.md

 #### OMTscore Heatmaps

 We can also generate heatmaps for these images.
-This step needs some additional work from me.
+Ensure to change the  `input_checkpoint_path`, `input_wsi_dir`, `hovernetplus_output_dir` and `heatmap_output_dir` arguments within the file to ensure they are pointing towards the correct directories/files.
+Also change the `stride` from 128 create smoother images.
+However, a decreased stride by 2X wll increase the processing time by 2X.

 Usage: <br />
 ```
   python create_heatmaps.py